Corticobasal degeneration (CBD)

 Corticobasal degeneration (CBD) is a rare, progressive brain disease which is also known as corticobasal syndrome (CBS) or corticobasal ganglionic degeneration (CBGD).

 What causes CBD?

 Corticobasal degeneration is a loss of nerve cells in parts of the brain.
-The outer layer of the brain, the cortex, is severely affected and the basal ganglia area (a deep part of the brain) also sees deterioration.
+The outer layer of the brain, the cortex, is severely affected and the basal ganglia area - a deep part of the brain - also sees deterioration.
 This brain damage is thought to be caused by a build-up of a protein called tau.
 In most people tau is broken down and never reaches high levels.
 In people with CBD it isn't broken down and forms harmful clumps in the brain.

-CBD is a progressive disorder which usually develops in people between the ages of 50 and 70.
+CBD is a progressive disorder that usually develops in people between the ages of 50 and 70.
 It worsens over the course of 5 to 10 years.
 Unfortunately patients with CBD deteriorate to the point where they can no longer care for themselves.
 They often die from secondary medical issues such as pneumonia or severe infection.

-The symptoms of CBD come on gradually and can be mistaken for stroke, Alzheimer's or Parkinson's disease.
+The symptoms of CBD come on gradually and can be mistaken for stroke, Alzheimer's, or Parkinson's disease.
 They include: